gizemaltintas/class-focused-chatbot/README.md

 # Course-focused Chatbot

 A chatbot application built with **Streamlit** and **OpenAI's API** to help students with questions related to any course whose relevant information attached into the project.
-The chatbot provides responses specifically tailored to the course content, leveraging a text-based file containing class details and an intelligent relevance-checking mechanism.
+The chatbot provides responses specifically tailored to the course content, leveraging an intelligent relevance-checking mechanism.

 ## Table of Contents